mujosan/SAN-scripts/README.md

 This is a collection of Ruby scripts created to assist with my day job as a storage admin.

 The Cisco MDS and EMC Clariion/VNX scripts were initially created on a Linux (Centos) server and later "enhanced" on a Solaris machine.
-IBM SVC scripts created on the Solaris machine.
+IBM SVC scripts were created on the Solaris machine.

 Version **1.0**